-While it's possible to get the full 100 points with just two projects, if they are outstanding in the amount, level, and variety of mathematics they incorporate, most people end up doing between three and five projects; some people end up doing more.
-Some students choose to put a lot of effort and mathematics into a few projects, others choose to put less effort and/or mathematics into more.
-For each project that you do, I will assign you points based on the correctness of the math, the extent to which you incorporated math in the work, the clarity of your explanation, and also the care and effort you put into the art (if there is any art involved).
+While it's theoretically possible to get the full 100 points with just two projects, no student ever has.
+Most people end up doing between four and six projects; some people end up doing more.
+The more mathematical and creative effort you put into your projects, the fewer you will need to do.
+For each project that you do, I determine how many points you earned based on the correctness of the math, the depth/difficulty/varation of the math, the extent to which you incorporated math in the work, the clarity of your explanation, and also the care and effort you put into the art (if there is any art involved).